KennyPeanuts/sediment_priming/lab_notebook/analysis/mass_loss_analysis.md

     mean.init.mass <- mean(sing.init.leaf.mass)

 ~~~~
-# mean mass of a single leaf prior to the beginning the exp
+# mean mass of a single leaf prior to the beginning the exp (g)

 > mean.init.mass
 [1] 0.003541111